Priftin Side Effects

 It is possible that some side effects of Priftin may not have been reported.
 These can be reported to the FDA here.
 Always consult a healthcare professional for medical advice.

 For the Consumer

 Applies to rifapentine: oral tablet

-Along with its needed effects, rifapentine (the active ingredient contained in Priftin) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+As well as its needed effects, rifapentine (the active ingredient contained in Priftin) may cause unwanted side effects that require medical attention.

 - Blood in urine

 - severe or continuing headaches